git-pull/tao-of-tmux/manuscript/10-scripting.md

     $ tmux new-
     ambiguous command: new-, could be: new-session, new-window

-The limitation, as seen above, is that command matches can collide.
+The limitation, as seen above, is command matches can collide.
 Multiple commands begin with `new-`.
 So, if you wanted to use matches, `$ tmux new-s` for a new session or `$ tmux new-w` for a new window would be the most efficient way.
-But the alias of `$ tmux new` for new session and `$ tmux neww` for new windows is even better than the matching in that case.
+But, the alias of `$ tmux new` for new session and `$ tmux neww` for new windows is even more concise than matching, since the special alias exists.

+Patterns can also match [targets](#targets) with window and session names.
+For instance, a session named `mysession` can be matched via `mys`:

+{language=shell, line-numbers=off}
+    $ tmux attach -t mys

+Collisions to patterns also have a limitation, if there is a `mysession` and `mysession2` session, means `mys` would match both.
+To target either session, the full target name must be specific.

 ## Targets {#targets}